Environment Social and economic

 The Professional Guarantor cooperates closely with the Vysocina Region, the Evaluator and the supplier of quantitative and qualitative research and is responsible for quality assurance of all evaluation outputs including the Evaluation Plan, Intermittent and Final Evaluation Reports, of the collection and analysis of qualitative and quantitative data, and of analysis of data from the Social- and Healthcare interface Portal.
 Provides recommendations to the Vysocina Region on how the system works and where it needs improvement.

 Evaluation of the program

 CISU – Civil Society in Development, funded by the European Union

 May – November 2020

-The evaluation is conducted for both accountability and learning purposes.
-Scope covers assessment against the OECD/DAC criteria, assessment of relevance of the action to the DEAR programme and specifically of sub-granting as a specific Lot in relation to the overall DEAR programme and objectives.
-Recommendations will serve as guidance for possible future joint sub-granting programmes in the partnership as well as for partners’ other ways of sub-granting DEAR activities.
+The evaluation was conducted for both accountability and learning purposes.
+Scope covered assessment against the OECD/DAC criteria, assessment of relevance of the action to the DEAR programme and specifically of sub-granting as a specific Lot in relation to the overall DEAR programme and objectives.
+Recommendations serve as guidance for possible future joint sub-granting programmes in the partnership as well as for partners’ other ways of sub-granting DEAR activities.
 Primary users are Frame, Voice, Report (FVC) partners, the EC and the DEAR support team.
 Secondary users include beneficiaries, like-minded organizations, CSO networks and relevant authorities.
-The evaluation covers the current implementation period from the start of the program in 2018 and all 7 implementation countries / regions.
-Data collection methods include desk study, key informant interviews, National Learning Events with grantees, case studies, key stakeholder meetings, observations.
+The evaluation covered the implementation period from the start of the program in 2018 and all 7 implementation countries / regions.
+Data collection methods included desk study, key informant interviews, National Learning Events with grantees, case studies, key stakeholder meetings, observations.